Ilwaco Railway and Navigation Company: Black Lake

 The railroad kept a cranberry warehouse at Black Lake, a little north of Ilwaco.
 Feagans states that this warehouse was built about March 1915, the same time that the second Nahcotta depot was built to replace the one that had been destroyed by fire in January of that year.
 Black Lake itself was sometimes called Johnson Lake or Whealdon's Pond.
 B.A.
 Seaborg, one of the founders of the Ilwaco railroad, had a sawmill on the lake, where he cut boards to make crates to pack the salmon he canned at his plant (called "Aberdeen Packing Company") on Main Street in Ilwaco.

 Seaview

 There was only a platform and shed at Seaview until 1905 when a regular depot was built.
 That depot building still exists, and is now a restaurant.

 Long Beach

 The railroad's major destination was Long Beach, an early tourist trap, and location of a number of popular hotels, including the Tinker's Hotel and the Hotel Portland.

 Breakers Station

 The stop at the Breakers Hotel north of Long Beach was called Breakers Station and had a hotel.

 Cranberry Station

 Cranberry Station was the next stop north of The Breakers.
-Little is known about this stop, other than it presumably had something to do with cranberries.